• Skip to primary navigation

 Wild rice isn't even technically rice, but a seed from a water-grazing grass.

-Its unique flavor profile sets it apart from your typical white or brown rice.
+Its unique flavor sets it apart from your typical white or brown rice.

-Imagine a slightly nutty taste with a chewy texture that has the power to elevate any dish from good to unforgettable.
+Imagine a slightly nutty taste with a chewy texture that has the power to improve any dish from good to unforgettable.

 This grain has been a staple in North American diets for centuries, and it's about time we give it the spotlight it deserves.